 ENSEMBLE

 The Podlasie Opera and Philharmonic has a permanent ensemble of opera soloists.
-The institution also boasts its own Orchestra, Choir (headed by its conductor and artistic director, Prof. Violetta Bielecka), Children’s Choir (headed by its conductor, Dr. Ewa Barbara Rafałko), and Big Band.
+The institution also boasts its own Orchestra, Choir (headed by its conductor and artistic director, Prof. Violetta Bielecka), Children’s Choir (headed by its conductor, Dr. Ewa Barbara Rafałko), Ballet and Big Band.
 Several chamber ensembles have their seats in the building.

 ACTIVITY

-The rich and diverse repertoire of the Podlasie Opera and Philharmonic spans classical operas (“The Haunted Manor,” “La Traviata,” “Die Zauberflöte,” “Carmen,” “La Bohème”), musicals (“Korczak,” “The Phantom of the Opera,” “Fiddler on the Roof,” “Doctor Zhivago”) and operettas (“Die Fledermaus,” “The Gypsy Baron”), as well as symphonic and chamber concerts, oratorios, recitals, interactive shows for children and music festivals.
+The rich and diverse repertoire of the Podlasie Opera and Philharmonic spans classical operas (The Haunted Manor, La Traviata, The Magic Flute, Carmen, La Bohème, Turandot, Easter Diptych, The Magic Flute Books, I pagliacci/Rustic Cavalleria), musicals (Korczak, The Phantom of the Opera, Fiddler on the Roof, Doctor Zhivago, Jesus Christ Superstar, West Side Story, Vesper) and operettas (Die Fledermaus, The Gypsy Baron, The Merry Widow), as well as symphonic and chamber concerts, oratorios, recitals, interactive shows for children and music festivals.
 The institution also organizes educational activities, exhibitions, film screenings and popular music concerts.

 Stanisław Skrowaczewski